istio/istio.io/content/docs/setup/kubernetes/platform-setup/gke/index.md

 ---
-title: Platform setup for Google Kubernetes Engine
+title: Google Kubernetes Engine
-description: Instructions to setup the Google Kubernetes Engine cluster for Istio.
+description: Instructions to setup a Google Kubernetes Engine cluster for Istio.
-weight: 11
+weight: 9
-keywords: [kubernetes,gke,google]
+keywords: [platform-setup,kubernetes,gke,google]
 ---

 To setup the Google Kubernetes Engine cluster for Istio, follow these instructions: